jinit24/Scrabble-bot/README.md

 # Scrabble-bot
-Scrabble-bot predicts the best move for a given board position.
+A simple bot that plays scrabble.
+It predicts the best move for a given board position.

 # Playing the bot
 ```